sydneypun/Website-V1/README.md

 # My Personal Website

-Note: Thank you to Codrops.com for your tutorials because they serve as templates for my website.
+_Note:_ This website is still under 🚧 construction 🚧.
+Thank you to Codrops.com for your tutorials because they serve as templates for my website.

 ## Implementations
 1. A draggable inline menu with a scattered thumbnail preview of an image grid.